 Controls and Control Problems – Air Conditioner Troubleshooting

-Compressor Contactor is an HVAC Control.
+A Compressor Contactor is an HVAC Control.
 When seeking problems with air conditioning systems you need to understand basic air conditioning controls.

-Controls include the thermostat to any relays or contactors in the air conditioner system.
+Controls include the thermostat and any relays or contactors in the air conditioner system.
 Thorough knowledge and understanding of these components and devices will make the process easier for the technician.
 It is also a good thing to understand other HVAC circuit basics such as Ohms Law.

-These basic circuit principles help you understand electric problems easier.
+These basic circuit principles help you understand electrical problems easier.
 Many modern air conditioning systems use printed circuit boards for control.
 Some components, however, are still contactors and relays.
 These components control fan motors and the compressor in the air conditioner system.

 Technicians can find problems with the air conditioning control circuit board easily.
 A circuit board can appear to be confounding to the vast majority.
 After all, it is a control circuit board.
-There are rules to follow in troubleshooting a basic HVAC circuits.
+There are rules to follow in troubleshooting basic HVAC circuits.
 One is that the circuit board needs a source of power and the source typically comes from the transformer.

-You check the input voltage and based on the sequence of operation you check the output.
+Check the input voltage and based on the sequence of operation you check the output.
 Input is important and mandatory for proper function of the circuit.
 If no input, then you need to check the source and fix that before proceeding.

 Control Voltage and Control Circuits – Air Conditioner Troubleshooting

 Maybe there is a problem with the circuit board or the safety circuit is open somewhere.
 That will prevent the output from occurring and the unit from operating.
 With relays and contactors in air conditioner troubleshooting, you need to understand that something is controlling the relay or contactor.
 The relay or contactor has a function to either open or close.
 This is based on the control voltage and where the control voltage originates.
 You can use the hopscotch method with your multimeter to fond problems in the circuit provided you understand control circuits.

 The origin of the control voltage in most residential HVAC systems originates from the step-down transformer.
 You will find the transformer in the equipment somewhere.
 It is important to understand the step-down transformer and how it works.